Candelariales: Taxonomy

-Subsequent DNA analyses that combined ribosomal (nSSU, nLSU, mtSSU) and protein-coding (RPB1, RPB2) genes from virtually every recognised class of Leotiomyceta showed that Candelariales never clusters with the lecanoroid core.
-Instead, it forms an isolated, well-supported branch whose internal topology places Pycnoraceae as the sister family to Candelariaceae.
-In the best-scoring maximum-likelihood tree the class received 88 % bootstrap support (79 % under parsimony) and a posterior probability of 1.0, values that molecular systematists regard as strong evidence.
+Subsequent DNA analyses that combined ribosomal (nrSSU, nrLSU, mtSSU) and protein-coding (RPB1, RPB2) gene sequences from nearly every recognised class of Leotiomyceta showed that Candelariales never groups with the lecanoroid core.
+Instead, it forms an isolated, well-supported branch in which Pycnoraceae is placed as the sister family (closest relative) to Candelariaceae.
+In the best-scoring maximum-likelihood tree the class received 88% bootstrap support (79% under parsimony) and a posterior probability of 1.0, values that molecular systematists regard as strong evidence of a genuine evolutionary grouping.

 Recognising this consistent phylogenetic independence, Voglmayr and Jaklitsch erected the new class Candelariomycetes in 2018 (published 2019), with Candelariales as its type order and Candelaria as the nomenclatural type genus.
 Although different analyses place the class variously near Eurotiomycetes, Arthoniomycetes or Dothideomycetes, none recover it within Lecanoromycetes when a broad taxon sample is used; the lineage is therefore now treated as one of the younger, small classes of filamentous Ascomycota.